getslash/slash/doc/customize.rst

 .. code-block:: python

  # microtech_testing/__init__.py
- import shakedown
+ import slash
- from .shakedown_plugin iport MicrotechTestingPlugin
+ from .slash_plugin iport MicrotechTestingPlugin

- def customize_shakedown():
+ def customize_slash():
-     shakedown.plugins.manager.install(MicrotechTestingPlugin(), activate=True)
+     slash.plugins.manager.install(MicrotechTestingPlugin(), activate=True)

-Now each run of shakedown will automatically load and activate our plugin.
+Now each run of slash will automatically load and activate our plugin.

-To initialize and make accessible a microwave instance, we'll use *the shakedown fixture global*.
+To initialize and make accessible a microwave instance, we'll use *the slash fixture global*.
 We already covered :ref:`the fixture global in brief in an earlier section <fixtures>`.
 We'll simply initialize and assign a microwave object at the beginning of the :ref:`session <sessions>`:

 .. code-block:: python

- # src/microtech_testing/shakedown_plugin.py
+ # src/microtech_testing/slash_plugin.py

  #...
- from microtech import Microwave from shakedown import fixture
+ from microtech import Microwave from slash import fixture
  #...

  class MicrotechTestingPlugin(plugins.PluginInterface):